rmolinari/thesis_1999/1999_thesis.typ

 frequently enough that our opponent (previously an r.e.~set; here a 4-r.e.~set) cannot keep up with us.
 As such, we would expect the verification to take alrgely the same tack.
 This is the case.

-The verification argument given in #chapRef(2) is detailed#footnote[The less charitable reader may prefer another word).] and it would please no-one to go through the same sort of thing again in its entirety.
+The verification argument given in #chapRef(2) is detailed#footnote[The less charitable reader may prefer another word.] and it would please no-one to go through the same sort of thing again in its entirety.
 So, when an argument follows the same lines as the corresponding discussion in #chapRef(2) we will just indicate the essential modifications, if any.